Quasi-Lindblad pseudomode theory for open quantum systems: Introduction

 The conventional discrete mode representation is to directly discretize the continuous Hamiltonian~\cite{Vega2015, Prior2010, WoodsCramerPlenio2015} without introducing any dissipation.
 However, this discretization requires a large number of modes in the long-time limit, which scales linearly with the propagated time~\cite{Vega2015}.
 In most physical cases, the continuous bath provides dissipation to the system.
-It is thus natural to introduce an ansatz where the auxiliary bath dynamics is dissipative, in which case, the bath modes are referred to as pseudomodes~\cite{Garraway1997, Dalton2001, Tamascelli2018, Mascherpa2020, Chen_2019, LI2021127036, LuoCirio2023prxquantum}.
+It is thus natural to introduce an ansatz where the auxiliary bath dynamics is dissipative, in which case, the bath modes are referred to as pseudomodes~\cite{Garraway1997, Dalton2001, Tamascelli2018, Mascherpa2020, Chen_2019, LI2021127036}.
 The Liouvillian for the system and auxiliary bath can then be chosen to satisfy the constraint of physical dynamics, taking a Lindblad form and generating a completely positive trace-preserving (CPTP) dynamics.
 The corresponding BCF (assuming independent pseudomodes) is then a sum of \textit{complex} exponential functions weighted by \textit{positive} numbers.
 This BCF exactly represents the continuous spectral density as a positive weighted sum of Lorentzian functions.
 Unfortunately, many studies have found that this natural Lorentzian pseudomode expansion is inefficient, achieving only a slow rate of convergence as the number of pseudomodes increases~\cite{Mascherpa2020, Trivedi2021, Lednev2024}.
-Improving this convergence rate remains an active area of research~\cite{Mascherpa2020, Lednev2024, Dorda2014, Dorda2015, Lambert2019, Pleasance2020, Cirio2023}.
+Improving this convergence rate remains an active area of research, with approaches including the introduction of additional intra-bath Hamiltonian terms~\cite{Mascherpa2020, Lednev2024, Dorda2014, Dorda2015} or non-Hermitian pseudomode formulations~\cite{Lambert2019, Pleasance2020, Cirio2023, menczel2024nonhermitian}.

 In the current work, we demonstrate that by relaxing the complete positivity (CP) of the global dynamics of the system and pseudomodes, we gain the flexibility to use a broader set of functions to approximate the BCF, significantly enhancing the convergence rate of the pseudomode expansion.
 The generator of the dynamics is a slight modification of the Lindblad form, which we refer to as a quasi-Lindblad pseudomode representation.
 The BCF is expressed as a sum of \textit{complex} exponentials weighted by \textit{complex} numbers.
 This ansatz is well-known in the signal processing and applied mathematics communities for yielding an exponentially fast convergence rate for many functions~\cite{beylkinMonzon2005, PaulrajRoyKailath1986, Fannjiang2020, Nakatsukasa2018aaa}, a result we also observe in our numerical tests.
 Additionally, this ansatz for the BCF has been adopted in non-pseudomode approaches to OQS dynamics, such as hierarchical equations of motion (HEOM)~\cite{Stockburger2022, xu2023universal, DanShi2023, ChenWangZhengetal2022, Takahashi2024} and tensor network influence functionals~\cite{vilkoviskiy2023bound, guo2024efficient}, providing a connection among these various methods.